Successful travel tricks of the trade

 Carry-on Know-How

-• Keep things organized so you can take something out at security screening fast: such as computers, liquids, cameras, cellphones, etc.
+- Keep things organized so you can quickly remove items at security screening, such as computers, liquids, cameras, and cell phones.

-• Bring only a carry-on if possible when traveling.
-Though now, with many airlines having strict carry-on weight restrictions, that has become almost impossible with international travel with an economy ticket.
+- If possible, bring only a carry-on when traveling.
+However, with many airlines having strict carry-on weight restrictions, that has become almost impossible with international travel with an economy ticket.

-• Have some basic hygiene items in your carry-on in case you have flight delays, or your checked luggage is lost.
+- You should carry some basic hygiene items in your carry-on in case your flight is delayed or your checked luggage is lost.

-• Do you have a sweet tooth?
+- Do you have a sweet tooth?
 Pack a small baggie with several Halloween-size mini treats.
-That is often just enough to satisfy that sweet tooth but not be as big of a calorie burden.
+That is often just enough to satisfy that sweet tooth without a big calorie burden.

 Check out our carry-on packing list on our Packing Tips page.